tweag/FawltyDeps/README.md

 If no `--deps` option is passed, FawltyDeps will look for the above files under the current directory, i.e. same as `--deps=.`

+### Output formats

+The default output from FawltyDeps is a summary outlining the relevant dependencies found (according to the selected actions).
+However you can also ask for more information from FawltyDeps:

+- `--summary`: Default (human-readable) summary output
+- `--detailed`: Longer (human-readable) output that includes the location of the relevant dependencies.
+- `--json`: Verbose JSON-formatted output for other tools to consume and process further.

+Only one of these options can be used at a time.

 ### More help

 Run `fawltydeps --help` to get the full list of available options.